Small Business Retirement Plans in Port St. Lucie, FL

 Personal Defined Benefit Plan

-This plan is solely for single-owner businesses, or those with a maximum of 5 employees.
-With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with a maximum limit set each year.
-While this plan is highly customizable and allows for significant contributions, there may be startup costs and yearly charges associated with it.
+This plan is exclusively for owner-only businesses, or those with as many as 5 employees.
+With this plan, you target a desired level of retirement income, and contribution limits are adjusted each year based on that, with an annual maximum limit.
+While this plan is highly customizable and allows for significant contributions, there may be initial expenses and annual fees associated with it.

 Benefits of a Personal Defined Benefit Plan